Medically reviewed by Jill Johnson, FNP

 You can take it in a variety of ways and, according to the research available, it doesn’t make a huge difference.

 Studies have shown that even extreme doses in the short term carry relatively mild common side effects like nausea, sleepiness, dizziness and headaches.
-There’s data to show that even in the long term, adverse effects are mostly mild and similar to what we’ve mentioned above.
+There’s data to show that even in the long term, the negative effects of melatonin are mostly mild and similar to what we’ve mentioned above.

 One note: you shouldn’t take melatonin in the morning or middle of the day unless you’re a night owl working night shifts.
 Contrasting your natural melatonin production with daytime melatonin leads to daytime sleepiness.